diffblue/cbmc/doc/cprover-manual/properties.md

 ```

 Now, we can compile the program and detect that the error functions are indeed
-called by invoking these commands
+called by invoking these commands:

 ```
     goto-cc error_example.c -o error_example.goto